-In 2019, Snarky Puppy’s Mark Lettieri released a baritone-centric solo album, Deep: The Baritone Sessions.
-Since then, he has since played baritone guitar in Vulfpeck side-project The Fearless Flyers, and brought a new wave of popularity to the instrument among funk players.
+In 2019, Snarky Puppy's Mark Lettieri released a baritone-centric solo album, Deep: The Baritone Sessions.
+Since then, he has since played both standard guitar and baritone guitar in Vulfpeck side-project The Fearless Flyers, and brought a new wave of popularity to the instrument among funk players.

 Picture: Albert Bouchard and his Sidejack Baritone DLX

 What are you waiting for?
-Time to join the baritone guitar revolution!
+Time to hop on board with deep tones and clean sounds, and join the baritone revolution!